Adefit007/test-BE-mister-aladin/README.md

 > Get a specific articles by id : `http://localhost:5000/api/v1/articles/1` with method `GET`

+> Get an articles by author : `http://localhost:5000/api/v1/articles/author` with method `GET`

+> Get an articles by Title and Body : `http://localhost:5000/api/v1/articles/masukkan keyword disini` with method `GET`

 > Update an articles by id : `http://localhost:5000/api/v1/articles/1` with method `PUT`

 > Delete an articles by id : `http://localhost:5000/api/v1/articles/1` with method `DELETE`